etrepum/statebox_qconsf_2011/slides.rst

 What about non-repeatable operations?
 =====================================

-* Many can be built on top of repeatable operations
+* Many can be transformed to repeatable operations
 * ``statebox_counter`` is one example

 statebox_counter